 By Tofuro Futsukaichi and Kei.
 Released in Japan as “Gendai Shakai de Otome Game no Akuyaku Reijou wo Suru no wa Chotto Taihen” by Overlap Novels.
-Released in North America by Seven Seas.
-Translated by Alexandra Owen-Burns.
+Released in North America by Airship.
+Translated by Emma Schumacker.
+Adapted by Jack Hamm.